-Dedicated November 23, 1996, the San Diego State University War Memorial was commissioned and funded by the SDSU Alumni Association's Veterans War Memorial Committee.
-Located just west of Aztec Center and north of the campus trolley station, it is recognized as one of the few free-standing tributes of its kind on a college campus in the United States.
+Dedicated November 23, 1996, the San Diego State University War Memorial was commissioned and funded by the SDSU Alumni Association's War Memorial Committee.
+Located just west of the Conrad Prebys Aztec Student Union and north of the campus trolley station, it is recognized as one of the few free-standing tributes of its kind on a college campus in the United States.

 Supreme Sacrifice, Extraordinary Service

 Profiles of SDSU Military Alumni